 All healthy cells have a pre-programmed life cycle.
 However if cells do not replicate correctly they may not have this ‘used by’ date.
 They are ‘eternal’ cells, which we refer to as cancer cells.

 Cancer cells circulate in our bodies all the time.
-Ordinarily our immune system will take care of them, however if other factors enter the equation such as poor diet, inactivity, or possibly a virus or trauma of some form, the immune system may be compromised and under perform.
+Our immune system can eliminate them when white blood cells, called Natural Killer Cells, are stimulated through physical activity and released from the spleen – which is why exercise is so important.
+However if other factors enter the equation such as poor diet, inactivity, or possibly a virus or trauma of some form, the immune system may be overwhelmed.
 This can result in these cancer cells evolving into tumours.